 The Grand Park Hotel is definitely a special occasion kind of hotel.
 If you’re looking to mark a milestone birthday or anniversary in Rovinj, this hotel is the best way to make your celebration feel special.

 Low-season rates at the Grand Park Hotel start at 275 EUR ($326) per night; high-season rates start at 375 EUR ($445) per night.
 Valet parking is included.

 How to Get to Rovinj

 If you’re flying to Rovinj, the nearest airport is in Pula, about a 45-minute drive away.
 Pula’s airport primarily serves budget airlines in Europe, making it a popular choice for European travelers.
 I happened to fly in on a budget airline’s inaugural flight from Manchester to Pula in 2012!

 A taxi from Pula Airport to Rovinj will cost about 450 kuna, or $70.
 You can also take a shuttle bus from Pula Airport to Pula’s bus station for 30 kuna ($5) and then get the bus to Rovinj, which costs around 37 kuna ($6).

 If you’re traveling to Rovinj from outside of Europe, your best choice may be to fly into Zagreb or Venice.
 Both airports are about a three-hour drive from Rovinj.

 I find that Skyscanner tends to have the lowest fares: check out Skyscanner’s fares here.

 You can also take a ferry from Venice to Rovinj on Venezia Lines; the journey takes three hours and 45 minutes.
-(Note that 2020 voyages were cancelled; as of publication, 2021 voyages have yet to be scheduled.)
+There are currently daily sailings.
+You can check the ferry schedule here.